Pacific Northwest Native Plant Profile: Red-flowering Currant (Ribes sanguineum)

 Try it at home

 Red-flowering currant prefers sun to part sun, and well-drained soil.
 While tolerant of clay soils, it doesn’t do well on poorly drained sites.
-Useful for erosion control on slopes, it may eventually form a thicket, which is helpful for wildlife that needs cover.
+Useful for erosion control on slopes, it may eventually form a thicket, which is helpful for wildlife that needs somewhat dense cover.

 The only downside to this lovely shrub is its relatively short life: typically just 20 to 30 years.
 But replacement is easy since it readily self-sows.
-Thus, propagation is best achieved via self-sown seed, which are easily dispersed by birds or fall to the ground below.
-If you want to DIY, collect seeds as soon as fruit is ripe in mid to late summer, remove the pulp and dry them in a shaded place; then sow in autumn (outdoors to allow for stratification).
+Thus, propagation is best achieved simply, via self-sown seed, which are easily dispersed by birds or fall to the ground below.
+If you’d rather DIY, collect seeds as soon as fruit is ripe in mid to late summer, remove the pulp, and dry them in a shaded place; then sow in autumn (outdoors to allow for stratification).
 Seed reportedly has a long shelf life if stored in a cool/dry/dark place.

 Grab a partner

 Since red-flowering currant grows in a fairly wide range of habitats, there are a number of plants with which it interacts in intact ecosystems.
 For best ecological and gardening results, choose associated native plants that live in communities that currently grow or likely would have grown in your immediate area.
-In the Pacific Northwest, some of the plants that red-flowering closely associates with include Douglas-fir, bigleaf maple, madrone, bitter cherry, oceanspray, vine maple, elderberry, mock orange, serviceberry, manzanita, salal, sword fern, kinnikinnick, and others.
+In the Pacific Northwest, some of the plants that red-flowering currant closely associates with include Douglas-fir, bigleaf maple, madrone, bitter cherry, oceanspray, vine maple,elderberry, mock orange, serviceberry, manzanita, salal, sword fern, kinnikinnick, and others.

 Although many cultivars—with a range of flower color—have been developed, it’s best to choose true species or varieties found in nature.
 A related species for very moist places is wild gooseberry (Ribes divaricatum), which has edible fruit.